What Is The Main Cause Of Melasma?

 This treatment is via laser therapy, intense pulse light or chemical peel and has been proven to help treat melasma.
 Potential side effects may include inflammation, irritation and a burning sensation.

 Laser treatments are more precise than chemical peels.
 In laser therapies, high-energy lights are used to target the affected area as it removes hyper-pigmented skins cells at the surface or deeper level, depending on condition severity.
+In the new era, good quality picosecond laser with very mild energy is important to help clearing the melasma without causes long term side effects.
+Also the use of ccooling technology such as with Glacier Rx will be helpful in the long term treatments of melasma.

 To regulate skin colouration, here are the few ingredients typically present in topical medical or skincare products to treat melasma.